 Even on nights when geomagnetic field conditions fizzled to Kp=2 or Kp=3, Yellowknifers were still enjoying intense substorm events capable of filling the sky with active auroras approximately every four hours.
 To observers on the ground, the well developed global forecasts appeared to be wrong every night, largely due to local perspectives.

 It became clear that the community needed a local solution, so in 2004 the society launched the Yellowknife Daily Aurora Forecast – the first community-specific aurora forecast in the world.
 This new service examined the probability of auroras at 68°N magnetic latitude and supported both local skywatchers as well as aurora tourism, enhancing aurora viewing in one of the few locations on the planet where the sky has an impact on the economy.

-James now resides in Whitehorse, but continues to volunteer in the Northwest Territories as a forecaster and as an educator, visiting Yellowknife each aurora season to offer free space weather training and science support to tourism industry professionals.
+James now resides in Whitehorse, but continues to volunteer in the Northwest Territories both as a forecaster and as an educator, visiting Yellowknife each aurora season to offer free space weather training and science support to tourism industry professionals.